-The Wednesday lunch meeting with Judge Harris was a little tense at first, because Bob Watson and I didn’t know what to expect from the man who might have believed the two of us were part of a plot to have him ousted as teacher.
-Bob and I knew we were totally innocent of any such deception.
-The Judge couldn’t have been any more gracious and forgiving, and assured us he understood there were “a few men who wanted some younger blood as teachers for the class.”
+The Wednesday lunch meeting with Judge Harris was a little tense at first, because Bob Watson and I didn’t know what to expect from the man who might have thought the two of us were part of a plot to have him ousted as teacher.
+Bob and I knew we were totally innocent of any deception.
+The Judge couldn’t have been more gracious and forgiving, and assured us he understood there were “a few men who wanted some younger blood as teachers for the class.”
 During the meeting he said he would appreciate some help with the teaching, and offered to share the responsibility with each of us taking one Sunday each month.
-That was perfectly acceptable with us, and we shook hands on the new arrangement.
+This was perfectly acceptable with us, and we shook hands on the new arrangement.

-It wasn’t long before a group of us began a campaign to move the class to a location which was more conducive to fellowship in the light, and less of dark nightclub atmosphere.
+It wasn’t long before a group of us began a campaign to move the class to a location which was more conducive to fellowship in the light and less of dark nightclub atmosphere.
 The preference of a few of us was to move the class to the church since most of the members of the class were also members of the church.
 In its’ long history the class had never met at the church, and the general attitude was one of independence from the authority of the pastor and church staff.

-It was indeed strange to have a Bible class in a courtroom, but for me the Word was being faithfully taught, and the location was secondary.
-I was just happy we were no longer meeting in the dreadfully dark atmosphere of the Rialto Theater.
+It was indeed strange to have a Bible class in a courtroom, but for me the Word was being faithfully taught and the location was secondary.
+I was happy we were no longer meeting in the dreadfully dark atmosphere of the Rialto Theater.
 The photograph above was taken of the officers of the class in 1981.
 I am seated on the front row with Dr. Don Harbuck, the pastor of First Baptist on my right, and Judge Oren Harris on my left.
 I don’t remember why Bob Watson was not in the picture, but he must have had other responsibilities for this day.
 Bob was the Principal of El Dorado High School at the time.
 It was a big step forward in class thinking to allow Dr. Harbuck to be in the photo since independence from the church had always been a hallmark of the class.

 Within this time frame the church had completed and moved into a beautiful Family Life Center, and the fellowship hall was a perfect location for our class.
 Dr. Harbuck was totally in favor of the move but didn’t want to appear he was requiring such an action, so he took a low profile in the discussions.
 The majority of men in the class were in favor, but there were some who just weren’t going to move into the church building regardless of the vote.
 There were perhaps ten or twelve who voted to stay in the court-house and said they would obtain their own teacher since the Judge, Bob and I voted to move.
-It was an excellent decision, and now for the first time in sixty years the Men’s Bible Class was truly a part of the church and was submissive to the church leadership.
+It was an excellent decision, and now for the first time in sixty years the Men’s Bible Class was truly a part of the church and was submissive to church leadership.

 Following the move Bob Merkle a retired businessman and long time resident of El Dorado agreed to teach along with the other three teachers, so each one of us was responsible for one Sunday per month.
 A significant innovation was begun which revolutionized the outreach of the class.
-We started a conference call ministry by which the telephone company patched into our audio system and people could join the class each Sunday on an 800 conference call number.
+We started a conference call ministry by which the telephone company patched into our audio system and people could join the class each Sunday on an 800 number conference call.
 We had the availability of seventy-five spaces for one price.